sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

-where the notation “*Σ*\ :sub:`ik`” is a lazy way of saying “calculate a sum by looking at all students in all tutorials”, since each “ik” corresponds to one student.\ [#]_ But, as we saw in Chapter `Estimating unknown quantities from a sample <Ch08_Estimation.html#estimating-unknown-quantities-from-a-sample>`__, calculating the variance by dividing by *N* produces a biased estimate of the population variance.
+where the notation “*Σ*\ :sub:`ik`” is a lazy way of saying “calculate a sum by looking at all students in all tutorials”, since each “ik” corresponds to one student.\ [#]_ But, as we saw in chapter :doc:`Estimating unknown quantities from a sample <Ch08_Estimation>`, calculating the variance by dividing by *N* produces a biased estimate of the population variance.
 And previously we needed to divide by *N* - 1 to fix this.
 However, as I mentioned at the time, the reason why this bias exists is because the variance estimate relies on the sample mean, and to the extent that the sample mean isn’t equal to the population mean it can systematically bias our estimate of the variance.
 But this time we’re relying on *two* sample means!
 Does this mean that we’ve got more bias?
 Yes, yes it does.
 And does this mean we now need to divide by *N* - 2 instead of *N* - 1, in order to calculate our pooled variance estimate?
 Why, yes

 .. math:: \hat\sigma^2_p = \frac{\sum_{ik} \left( X_{ik} - \bar{X}_k \right)^2}{N -2}